defencedigital/moduk-service-manual/src/content-toolkit/work-with-content-designers.md

 {{ modukcomponent('callout', {
   title: 'Case study',
-  content: '<p>The NHS had to name a new service that focused on interoperability.
-Working with content designers, they changed how they thought about the service and agreed a new user-friendly name.</p>',
+  content: 'The NHS had to name a new service that focused on interoperability.
+Working with content designers, they changed how they thought about the service and agreed a new user-friendly name.',
   link: {
     text: 'Find out more',
     hiddenText: 'about how the nhs named a new service',